To be considered for the Medieval Icelandic Studies programme you must fulfil the following requirements:

 (1) A Bachelor’s degree from an accredited institution

-Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Medieval Icelandic Studies programme in autumn 2019.
-Applicants receiving their Bachelor’s degree in the spring or summer of 2019 should submit transcripts documenting their undergraduate career up to that point as part of their application.
-Successful applicants will be asked to submit their final diploma before enrolment in the autumn of 2019.
+Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Medieval Icelandic Studies programme in autumn 2023.
+Applicants receiving their Bachelor’s degree in the spring or summer of 2023 should submit transcripts documenting their undergraduate career up to that point as part of their application.
+Successful applicants will be asked to submit their final transcript (graduation certificate) before enrolment in the autumn of 2023.

 (2) Adequate undergraduate training to pursue graduate studies in Medieval Icelandic Studies